auth0/auth0-checkmate/README.md

 This tool makes use of the **Auth0 Management API**, which **consumes your tenant’s [rate limits](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy/rate-limit-configurations)**.
 Use it thoughtfully to avoid throttling.

-Checkmate for Auth0 is designed to provide visibility into its behavior through your Auth0 tenant's [log events](https://auth0.com/docs/deploy-monitor/logs).
+CheckMate for Auth0 is designed to provide visibility into its behavior through your Auth0 tenant's [log events](https://auth0.com/docs/deploy-monitor/logs).
 Tracking its use is important for monitoring and debugging purposes.
 You can track its use in several ways, including:

--  The `User-Agent` string in the HTTP request header, which will have a value in the form of `${packageName}/${packageVersion}` (e.g. `auth0-checkmate/1.2.14`).
-Keep in mind that if the `User-Agent` string is modified on the client side, then Checkmate for Auth0 usage cannot be tracked this way.
+-  The `User-Agent` string in the HTTP request header, which will have a value in the form of `${packageName}/${packageVersion}` (e.g. `@auth0/auth0-checkmate/1.4.0`).
+Keep in mind that if the `User-Agent` string is modified on the client side, then CheckMate for Auth0 usage cannot be tracked this way.
-- The `client_name` and `scopes` assigned to Checkmate when configuring initial access
+- The `client_name` and `scopes` assigned to CheckMate when configuring initial access
 - `seccft` events (Successful exchange of Access Token for a Client Credentials Grant) in Auth0 logs

-As an example, Checkmate activity might result in a log entry like the one shown below.
+As an example, CheckMate activity might result in a log entry like the one shown below.
 Each field in the log entry provides valuable information for troubleshooting or auditing, such as the `client_name` identifying the application, the `scope` showing granted permissions, and the `user_agent` indicating the tool version used.

 ```json
 {